Horasis

-Horasis is an independent, international think tank, headquartered in Zurich, Switzerland.
-Founded in 2005, by Frank-Jürgen Richter, former director of the World Economic Forum, Horasis is committed to fostering innovation and promoting the sustainable development of emerging markets.
+Horasis is an independent, international economic think tank, headquartered in Zurich, Switzerland.
+Founded in 2005, by Frank-Jürgen Richter, former director of the World Economic Forum, Horasis' stated goals are innovation and sustainable development of emerging markets.
 The annual Horasis Global Meeting in Cascais, Portugal, is a gathering of business people with government officials, scientists and intellectuals centered on issues concerning corporations and societies.

 Activities

 Horasis Meeting reception at the Hotel Palácio Estoril, in Cascais, on the Portuguese Riviera, near Lisbon.

-Horasis serves as a platform for cooperation and knowledge-sharing, fostering connections between developed countries and emerging markets.
+Horasis serves as a platform for cooperation and knowledge sharing, connecting developed countries and emerging markets.
 The community primarily operates through partnerships with corporations, governments, and international organizations, often acting as an incubator for new initiatives.
 These meetings rotate among host countries that organize the events, with selected corporations contributing speeches and presentations on current topics.

 Horasis meetings typically take place in a host country that is different from the geographic location of the "in-focus" nation.
-These events serve as a platform for countries "in focus" as guests, such as China, India, and Southeast Asia, to enhance their global relations and demonstrate soft power through collaboration and cooperation.
-Additionally, the meetings provide an opportunity for the host country to engage in policy dialogue with the guest countries.
+These events allow "in-focus" guests, such as China, India or Southeast Asian countries, to enhance their global relations and demonstrate soft power through collaboration and cooperation.
+The meetings also allow the host country to engage in policy dialogue with the guest countries.